jaqobb/message-editor/README.md

 `\{"extra":\[\{"text":"You are 1 version\(s\) behind"\}\],"text":""\}`

-You should see the same JSON in your console if you are using `log-messages` setting instead of `attach-special-hover-and-click-events`.
-In that case hovering and clicking is not required and you just have to check the console for the message's JSON.
+You should see the same JSON in your console if you have `log-messages` set to `true`.

 This JSON is already ready for additional regex.
 If your message is static then you are already good to go and edit the message.
 In this case we are not ready since we can be behind more than 1 version.